Tuesday, April 19, 2016

 In order to find the best way to help webmasters clean-up from compromise, we recently teamed up with the University of California, Berkeley to explore how to quickly contact webmasters and expedite recovery while minimizing the distress involved.
-We’ve summarized our key lessons below.
-The full study, which you can read here, was recently presented at the International World Wide Web Conference.
+We've summarized our key lessons below.
+The full study, which you can read full study on Remedying Web Hijacking, was recently presented at the International World Wide Web Conference.

 When Google works directly with webmasters during critical moments like security breaches, we can help 75% of webmasters re-secure their content.
 The whole process takes a median of 3 days.
 This is a better experience for webmasters and their audience.

 How many sites get compromised?

 Over the last year Google detected nearly 800,000 compromised websites—roughly 16,500 new sites every week from around the globe.
 Visitors to these sites are exposed to low-quality scam content and malware via drive-by downloads.
 While browser and search warnings help protect visitors from harm, these warnings can at times feel punitive to webmasters who learn only after-the-fact that their site was compromised.
 To balance the safety of our users with the experience of webmasters, we set out to find the best approach to help webmasters recover from security breaches and ultimately reconnect websites with their audience.